 - Take a bin or rubbish bag from room to room and empty bins and any other rubbish as you go – it is satisfying to get rid of it all in one go, and saves you walking each bin from each room to the dustbin

 - Play music and move loads when cleaning – you will find it more enjoyable and burn a few calories at the same time!

 - Do tasks in bulk as this saves time – Ironing weekly instead of as you need an item will save time on setting up the ironing board, and will ensure that you don’t just keep your ironing board up in a living room permanently!

 - For unpleasant jobs try and rotate responsibility – its never fun to clean a toilet – and everyone uses it – so they should all help to keep it clean!
 Its only fair!

 Cleaning the house is a neverending, draining task – but it can be made easier by simply changing how we do things.

-Looking at our available time, spreading jobs out throughout the week in line with this time, and thinking outside the box with things like delegating will all help to make things more manageable – whether you work or not.
+To answer the question “how often should I clean my house” you need to look at your available time, spreading jobs out throughout the week in line with this time, and think outside the box with things like delegating will all help to make things more manageable – whether you work or not.